 This chapter reveals one result of faith.
 Those who believe will receive God's presence through the Holy Spirit.
-It has not happened yet, because Jesus has not yet been glorified.
+It had not happened yet because Jesus had not yet been glorified.
 Later in John's gospel, Jesus will say that the Holy Spirit cannot come until he goes away.

 Why do many Christians live powerless lives devoid of a sense of God's presence?
 Genuine faith brings into our lives a power that gushes forth as living streams of water.
-John says that such an experience is the fulfillment of Scripture, but no Old Testament passage provides a clear reference.
+John says that such an experience is the fulfillment of Scripture, but we can identify no Old Testament passage that provides a clear reference.
 Perhaps the reference is to the water that flowed from under the temple (as in Ezekiel 40-48), foreshadowing God's presence within the Christian so that we are temples of the Holy Spirit.
-Regardless of the Old Testament foundation, something new is promised as God's Spirit comes to dwell within his people so that his presence might flow into the world.
+Regardless of the Old Testament prophetic foundations, Jesus promises something new as God's Spirit comes to dwell within his people so that his presence might flow into the world.

 On a scale of 1 to 10, how aware are you of God's presence in your life?
 How aware are you of the presence of the Holy Spirit within you?
 God's presence within us is not just for us, it is for the world into which God's presence and Holy Spirit can flow through us.
 Let us pray today about how we can be instruments of God for his purpose.